AchrafKassioui/Learning-iOS-Dev/README.md

 I find the difference between `break` and `continue` in Swift confusing.
 Here's what seems to be the case:

-Inside a switch that is inside a loop:
+In a switch that's inside a loop:

 ```swift
 for event in events {